w3c/editing/docs/clipboard-unsanitized/explainer.md

 *   snianu@microsoft.com

 ## Introduction
+HTML content is essential for supporting copy/paste operation of high fidelity content from native apps to web sites and vice versa, especially in sites supporting document editing.
 DataTransfer object's `getData` and async clipboard `read()` methods have interop differences in how the HTML content is sanitized during a paste operation.
-The `getData` method returns unsanitized HTML content, but the `read()` method uses the browser's sanitizer to strip out content (ex. global styles, scripts, meta tags) from the HTML markup.
+The `getData` method returns unsanitized HTML content, but the `read()` method uses the browser's sanitizer to strip out content (ex. global `<style>`s, `<script>`s, `<meta>` tags) from the HTML markup which results in format loss, bloating of payload due to inlining of styles etc.

-If we use the built-in sanitizer that produces an HTML fragment, the styles that get inlined and bloat the payload and [strip out the custom styles](https://drive.google.com/file/d/1Nsyp1rUKc_NF4l0n-O05snAKabHAKeiG/view) inserted by sites like Excel online that are used to preserve excel specific semantics.
+Currently sites are using the DataTransfer object's `getData` method to read unsanitized HTML content, so sites do not want to regress HTML paste operation by migrating to async clipboard `read()` method.
 It'd be beneficial for the web authors if async clipboard `read()` method and `getData` methods provide similar level of fidelity of HTML content during paste operations.

+Web custom formats can be used to exchange unsanitized HTML if both source and target apps have support for it, but there are many native apps that don't have support for web custom formats, so contents copied from these apps in the HTML format would have to go through the Browser sanitizer in `read()` that would result in loss of fidelity.

 ## Goals
-*   Preserve fidelity of the HTML format.
+*   Preserve copy/paste fidelity when reading/writing the HTML format on the clipboard.
 *   Have parity with the existing DataTransfer object's `getData`method.
 *   Build on the existing Async Clipboard API, by leveraging existing:
     *   Structure, like asynchronous design and ClipboardItem.